GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-chunks.rst

 Header / Trailer
 ----------------

 Two special chunks we haven't discussed are the *header* and *trailer* for PNG.
-These are, respectively, the first and last chunks in a PNG datastream.
-The ``sig`` parameter we've left undiscussed is, in fact, the data in the header.
+These are the first and last chunks in a PNG datastream.
+The ``sig`` parameter we've left undiscussed is the data in the header.

-Like the ``PNGChunk`` variants, these will both need a length, type, and crc field.
+Like the ``PNGChunk`` variants, these will both need length, type, and CRC fields.
 Since they always have the same length (13 and 0 bytes respectively), we can hardcode these fields in our parsers.
-Note that the length, type, and crc fields do not count towards the length of the chunk.
+Note that the length, type, and CRC fields do not count towards the length of the chunk.

 The header chunk additionally contains the following fields: